Signed in as:

 We will need that information and any other information you may have, including emails or letters from the school district related to its Covid-19 actions, as soon as you can.
 They can be sent via email.

-I don’t have a child but I want to help out with the ReOpen Class Action Lawsuit?
+I want to help out with the ReOpen Class Action Lawsuit?

 There are more than 7 million students in the United States between 3 and 21 years of age receiving special education services, under the Individuals with Disabilities Education Act (IDEA).
 In mid-March 2020, school districts around the nation unilaterally closed schools, sent students and staff home to receive “remote learning”, or no services at all.
 Many parents had to quit or lost their jobs and some had to pay money out of their own pocket to do what the local school districts were getting paid to do: provide educational benefits to their disabled children!

 To this day, most school districts continue to violate the federal rights of students and their parents.
 Civil Rights attorney, Patrick Donohue, and Brain Injury Rights Group have filed a National Class Action Lawsuit on behalf of millions of special education students across the country.
-There are three ways you can get involved to help

-Your tax-deductible donation will help Brain Injury Rights Group* empower families and advocate for their educational rights in the ReOpen Class Action Lawsuit.
+Make an Online Donation Your tax-deductible donation will help Brain Injury Rights Group* empower families and advocate for their educational rights in the ReOpen Class Action Lawsuit.

 The ReOpen Class Action Lawsuit is committed to advocating and providing services to families and others who have a brain injury or brain-based disorder.
 If you would like to make a referral or interested in partnering with us, please do not hesitate to contact us through our contact form.